 The Protect A Life™ From Food Allergies education program helps kids learn how to be a good friend to those with food allergies.
 You can download free materials in English or Spanish.
 Share them with your child’s teacher, scout troop leader or coach.

-FARE has partnered with Twigtale—a custom online book publisher—to create a customizable book that helps young children better understand their food allergies and important rules to keep them safe.
+FARE partnered with Twigtale—a custom online book publisher—to create a customizable book that helps young children better understand their food allergies and important rules to keep them safe.
 The easy-to-use online template lets you create a book with photos and details about your child.

 Binky Goes Nuts: Understanding Peanut Allergies